 About

 Anneke Kampman (b.
-1986, Edinburgh) is an artist and musician working at the intersections of writing, performance, music, and the moving image.
+1986, Edinburgh) is a London-based artist and musician working at the intersections of writing, performance, music, and the moving image.
 Operating as theories, fictions, or framing devices, her works draw from her own experiences as a musician alongside the methods and arguments of critical theory and infrastructural critique, re-staging the techniques of the cultural industries in an “immanent critique” of pop.
-Key to this is an investment in questions related to the technological mediation, digitisation, and asset management of the artistic ‘personality’ (broadly understood).
-Kampman’s practice engages technologies of sound production and re-production (including microphones, speakers, synthesizers, drum-machines, and digital watches) as active participants, examining the histories of fidelity, time, economy, and models of desire these instruments program or manifest.
+Key to this is an investment in questions related to the technological mediation, standardisation, and asset management of the artistic ‘personality’ (broadly understood).
+Kampman’s practice engages technologies of sound (re)production - including microphones, speakers, synthesizers, drum-machines, and digital watches - as active participants, examining the histories of fidelity, time, economy, and models of desire these instruments program or manifest.
 Recent video and performance works explore the politics and multivalent histories of popular music’s global circulation via visual media such as music-video.
 She completed a practice-led PhD at the School of Fine Art in 2023, under the supervision of prof. Jon Thomson, prof. David Burrows and Benedict Drew.
 Anneke was an associate artist at Open School East (2016-2017) and resident artist at Somerset House (2018-2021) with the artist collective Common Study, where they facilitated a regular research programme.

 Her work has been presented at San Mei Gallery, LUX Artist Moving Image Festival, Pump House Gallery, South London Gallery, Glasgow International Festival, Jerwood Space, Somerset House, La Monnaie De Munt, Café Oto, Mayday Rooms, Chapter Arts Centre, and BBC Tectonics Festival.